.

 Every year on December 7, I can count on the Asbury Park Press to write an article about that infamous day, and my great uncle, Ralph Jeffers, providing some commentary about what happened that day for them.

 When “Jeff” started dating and eventually marrying my great aunt, I can recall that he was kind of hesitant to talk about those days in the Navy.
 But as time wore on, he began opening up.
 Both of my kids even interviewed him for papers that they wrote for school.
-I get the impression that he didn’t think of himself as a war hero -- just as a sailor who signed up for a job and did what he was told to do for his country.
+I get the impression that he didn’t think of himself as a war hero -- just an enlistee who signed up for a job and did what he was told to do for his country.
 I think most veterans from that generation felt the same way about their service, too.

-“Jeff” is 93-years-old and lives the peaceful life with my great Aunt Claire.
+“Jeff” is 94-years-old and lives the peaceful life with my great Aunt Claire.
 They like to travel and enjoy their stays in Florida over the winter.
 He can probably still kick my behind in racquetball, too.

 We live in a day and age where kids tend to pick their childhood heroes from the sporting or music worlds, who sometime disappoint us all in the end with their antics.
 It’s nice to know that in some cases, one only has to look to their family to find a real live hero among their midst.

-(You can also follow Kevin Cieri's blog on his Facebook page, "Jersey Shore Retro" as well as on Twitter @jsretro).
+(The entire Jersey Shore Retro Blogography can be found at http://longbranch.patch.com/blogs/kevin-cieris-blog .You can also follow Kevin Cieri's blog on his Facebook page, "Jersey Shore Retro" as well as on Twitter @jsretro).